Louis-CharlesBiron/canvasDotEffect/readme.md

 const trailingDot = new Shape([200, 100], new Dot(), null, "lime", null,
     (render, dot, ratio, [dragCB, trailCB], mouse, dist, shape)=>{// drawEffectCB

-        // Make sure the effect is only ran on the desired dot (Optional in this example, since there is only one dot) if (dot.id==shape.firstDot.id) {
+        // Make sure the effect is only running on the desired dot (Optional in this example, since there is only one dot) if (dot.id==shape.firstDot.id) {
             dragCB(shape.firstDot, mouse, dist, ratio) // see previous example for details trailCB(mouse) // call the trail effect callback every frame and give it the mouse in parameter }
 }, null, (shape)=>{// setupCB

-    // Here we get get/initialize both effect callbacks in an array to be reused in the drawEffectCB return [
+    // Here we get/initialize both effect callbacks in an array to be reused in the drawEffectCB return [

         CanvasUtils.getDraggableDotCB(), // see previous example for details